What Is a Tornado Warning: How to Stay Safe in a Tornado

 Tornado warning or tornado watch

-A tornado watch is a weather alert that means the weather conditions could spawn tornados.
+A tornado watch is a weather alert that indicates the potential for tornadoes to form.
 During a tornado watch, stay prepared and go to NOAA Weather Radio or your local television station to stay informed.

 A tornado warning means that there has been a tornado detected by weather radar or one has been spotted.
 With this weather warning, you should take shelter immediately.
 1

 You can remember the difference using the "taco" system.
-A "taco warning" includes all the ingredients needed to make a taco, but not yet assembled.
-A "taco watch" means it is fully assembled and present.
+A "taco watch" includes all the ingredients needed to make a taco, but not yet assembled.
+A "taco warning" means it is fully assembled and present.

 How to stay safe during a tornado watch